DedBash/Magisk-DNS-Servers/README.md

 # Magisk DNS Servers

-## ERROR
-The IPv6 modules are currently not working, but I am actively working on a fix.
 ### DNS ??
 What's this ?

 To make it short: a DNS server listen and give you the corresponding IP address of your website request, and its domain name (forum.xda-developers.com for example).